pricebenjamin/real-python/README.md

 - [X] Add support for fetching a particular topic.

+- [ ] Fetch author name, publication date, and number of comments, if available

 - [ ] Accept a list of topic strings as command line arguments.

 - [ ] Sort the tutorials by level of engagement (e.g., number of comments)